About Chase Kloetzke

 “We are still babies in our understanding of how everything works in our universe.
 How can anyone claim they completely know for sure about anything in its entirety?
 There are so many things yet to be discovered in this life and it’s an endless mystery.
 I love that.” -Kerry McClure

 She used her ample “down time” to research everything she could get her hands on to try to discover the real truth of everything – from alternative health, theoretical physics, mathematics, archeology, conspiracy theories, cryptozoology, history, anthropology, mysteries, and especially the paranormal.
 Malcolm Gladwell might even qualify her as achieving mastery in studying “weird stuff” – as her family refers to it – because she has logged in over 10,000 hours of study.
 After her daughter had an unusual UFO experience, the universe outside of our world became a new frontier for truth-seeking.
-She is a current member of MUFON.
+She is a Field Investigator for MUFON, as well as being the MUFON Special Assignments Team Correspondent and a contributor to the MUFON Journal.

 Not one to automatically discount or believe blindly in anything, she feels that all phenomena can be investigated thoroughly, and repeatably by trained professionals with the science and tools we have available, but also, that research into developing new technologies to better prove or disprove the things scientists are afraid to talk about should be of utmost importance.
 Only with the methods and tools to measure, quantify, and qualify phenomena can we move some of these topics from the fringe category to the mainstream science column.
 In the mean time, she is keeping her eyes and mind open and very excited to join Chase Kloetzke on The Field Reports!